 Christine is interested in environmental fiction and environmental narrative and reported nonfiction, speculative fiction, literary fiction, short stories, upmarket women's fiction, self-help, and ghostwriting.

 Amy Zhang is a writer, editor, and producer, passionate about storytelling across the page, stage, and screen.
 For two years, she was Hyphen Magazine's non-fiction editor, guiding emerging writers from idea to final essay.
 As a segment producer at Netflix's Patriot Act with Hasan Minhaj, she produced groundbreaking episodes on topics from Chinese feminists to Indian cricket scandals.
 Amy is a writing teacher at the Great Books Summer Program at Stanford and Beijing University, and was the Director of Non-Fiction at Amherst in 2021.
-Amy's writing can be found in The New York Times, The Atlantic, Catapult, Atlas Obscura, and Jellyfish Review.
+Amy's writing can be found in The New York Times, The Atlantic, Catapult, Atlas Obscura, and Jellyfish Review, where her flash fiction was nominated for Best Small Fictions of 2020.
 Previously, she has held fellowships at VONA Voices and the Theoria Foundation, and is currently a Periplus writing fellow.
 In her free time, Amy can be found swimming, eating spicy food, or borrowing too many books from the library.